 In 2020 The Centre for Tendering was commissioned by the Economic and Social Research Council (via Productivity Insights Network) to investigate how well the region of Greater Manchester was equipped at eco-system level to prepare small firms to learn how to compete for public contracts.
-You will find an executive summary and link to the full report below.
+You will find a link to the full report here:

 Tendering describes a set of processes where specifications for public work are encased in a regulatory set of documents, under which potential suppliers can respond through completion of specialised information requests.
 The UK Government’s SME Action Plan (BEIS, 2019) sets out a modern, ambitious strategy that includes an ambition to spend £1 in every £3 of public sector procurement on smaller businesses by 2022.

 This ambition follows a long track record of Governments trying to radically increase spend with small firms and, indeed, reflects an international problem (OECD, 2018).
 The effective exclusion of most SMEs from public sector supply chains, or their positioning at lowest end of value chains, impedes productivity by

 Achieving the Government’s laudable objectives will demand both reform of procurement practices to streamline the capabilities demanded by tendering and investment to build the capability to tender in small firms.

 The Productivity Insights Network commissioned The Centre for Tendering to focus on the latter problem: how to build capability to tender in small firms.
 The Centre for Tendering’s Capability Model proposes that competitive tendering is a knowledge-intensive process of developing a complex set of routines that combine in various patterns to build operational capabilities, enabled and renewed by dynamic capabilities, that enable small firms to win a stream of public sector contracts.
 This project investigated how well business support in a case study area – Greater Manchester – builds tendering capability.